MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 Having a similar way to lay out Python packages allows people to more easily understand and contribute to your code.

 ## Creating a Python package using CookieCutter
-To create a skeletal structure for our project, we will use the MolSSI [CMS CookieCutter].
+To create a skeletal structure for our project, we will use the MolSSI Computational Molecular Science (CMS) CookieCutter.
 The [CMS CookieCutter] is a special cookiecutter created specifically by MolSSI to use the tools and services we recommend in developing a Python project.

-CookieCutter will not only create our directory layout, but will also set up many tools we will use including testing, continuous integration, documentation, and git.
+CookieCutter will not only create our directory layout, but will also set up many tools we will use including testing, continuous integration, documentation, and version control using git.
 We will discuss what all of these are later in the workshop.

 ### Obtaining CookieCutter